Floating

 What is an Email Blast?

-An email blast is a message sent to a whole or many email lists at once.
+If you’re searching for email blast meaning, you’ve come to the right place.
+An email blast is a standard message sent to a large group of subscribers or multiple email lists simultaneously.

 • Emails are sent to as many people as possible, no matter if the sender has the right permissions;